Cooked up OEE formula – why it’s a bad idea

 Cooked up OEE calculation – a bad idea

-A lot of firms consider most downtimes as part of the process, and NOT as downtimes.
+A lot of firms consider most downtimes reported by the OEE tracking system as part of the process, and NOT as downtimes.
 E.g., part unloading / loading, inspection, setup change.
-This flies against the logic of the use of OEE calculation.
-It artificially inflates the OEE number, but is counterproductive.
+This flies against the logic of OEE calculation.
+It artificially inflates the OEE number, and can cause great harm.

 Availability is defined as = Run time / Planned production time.